JarredNKalina/flt-app/README.md

-# For the Love of Trivia APP
+# For the Love of Trivia

 ## Motivation: